Why is marketing even worth considering in 2023?

 These analytical and communication skills will teach you the critical thinking you need as a marketer.

-Why a Digital Marketing degree is not worth it
+Why a Digital Marketing degree would not worth it

 1. Archaic University Curriculums